RhythmLunatic/gfl-cutscene-interpreter/README.md

 # HOW DO I USE???
 1. First, dump all the game data.
 Yes, all of it.
 It's required so you have portraits, music, and text.
-2. Then put avgtxt and avgtexture in the same folder.
+2. Then put text/avgtxt and out/assets/resources/dabao/avgtexture in the same folder.
-3. Then copy VA11 folder from resources/dabao/avgtxt/
+3. Then copy VA11 and fetter folder from resources/dabao/avgtxt/ and put in the other avgtxt folder.
+4. Put fetter.json and fetter_story.json in the root folder
-4. Then run minifyGirlsfrontlineJSON.py and eventStoryStuff.py to generate the files for the webpage (sorry, I should really make a makefile)
+5. Then run minifyGirlsfrontlineJSON.py and eventStoryStuff.py to generate the files for the webpage (sorry, I should really make a makefile)
-5. Then host a webserver.
+6. Then host a webserver.
 You'll want to add this CSP to your webserver if you're allowing user created cutscenes to be loaded: `Header set Content-Security-Policy "default-src 'self' data: https://fonts.gstatic.com; style-src 'unsafe-inline' cdnjs.cloudflare.com https://fonts.gstatic.com https://fonts.googleapis.com; script-src 'unsafe-inline' cdnjs.cloudflare.com cdn.jsdelivr.net;"`

 For debugging: `python3 -m http.server`, then go to http://localhost:8000 in your internet browser